jenithapatel/deeplearning-for-histone-mods/README.md

 **Data assumptions**

 - The 500 bp DNA sequence around a region contains enough information to predict its histone marks.
-(If it didn't, no model — no matter how big — could work.)
+(If it didn't, no model and no matter how big — could work.)
 - Sequences in the train and test splits come from non-overlapping genomic regions, so a model cannot succeed by memorizing.
 - Labels are partially observed: each sequence has known labels for only some of the ten marks (it appeared in only some of the ten underlying ChIP-seq experiments).
 We track this with a per-mark **mask** and ignore unobserved entries in both the loss and the metrics.